Support Worker

 Why work for us?

-Full list of the benefits when working for Share.
+View our full list of the benefits of working for Share.

 How to apply

-Please send us your CV and cover letter to hradmin@sharecommunity.org.uk or use the application form below.
+Please apply through our website or send us your CV and cover letter answering the following questions:

-If you would like to have chat about the role or visit us prior to applying, please contact a member of the HR team at hradmin@sharecommunity.org.uk.
+If you would like to have chat about the role or visit us prior to applying, please contact us at hradmin@sharecommunity.org.uk.

 We focus on ability and believe people work best when they feel valued, safe and happy.
 We do all that we can to make sure that Share is friendly and welcoming to everyone.
 All CVs and applications are sanitised to ensure unbiased recruitment.